ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 	* Quit the interactive PAUP\* session with `quit`.

+	* Download the tree file `NC_031969.f5.sub4.parts.tre` from Saga to your local computer using `scp`.

 	**Question 4:** Does the species tree inferred by SVDQuartets appear reliable? [(see answer)](#q4)

 	**Question 5:** Is this species tree concordant with the tree generated based on the multi-species coalescent model in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md)? [(see answer)](#q5)